 You know what sounds absolutely amazing on a gloomy rainy day?
 Enjoying a movie indoors with a giant bag of popcorn!
 Tropic Cinema, Key West’s non-profit movie theatre, is the perfect place to do just that, offering a diverse movie selection that includes blockbusters, independent films, and cinematic classics.
 With state-of-the-art digital projection, an art gallery, and concessions that don’t disappoint (wine & beer served), this is where you want to be if you’re looking to escape the rain for a while.

 Old Town Trolley Tour

-If all of those activities sound great to you but you’re not really sure how to get there in the rain, by far the best way to get around the island is via the Old Town Trolley.
-These hop-on-hop-off tours stop at 13 different locations and give you the opportunity to see over 100 points of interests.
+If all of those activities sound great to you but you’re not really sure how to get there, by far the best way to get around the island is via the Old Town Trolley.
+These hop-on-hop-off tours stop at 13 different locations and give you the opportunity to see over 100 points of interest.

 So there you have it!
 A few of our favorite things to do on a rainy day in Key West.
 Don’t let a little weather get in the way of exploring paradise!